-Popular Automated Testing Tools Today
+Popular Automated Testing Tools for Quality Assurance

 First released in 2004, Selenium is one of the most popular automated software tools for browser-based web programs.
 It is an open source solution and thus has no licensing costs.
 It accommodates multiple programming languages including Java, Python, C#, PHP, Ruby, Pert and .Net.
 Tests can be conducted within the Windows, Mac or Linux operating systems and it supports multiple browsers including Firefox, IE, Chrome, Safari and Opera.
 With Selenium, you can be assured that your web application behaves as expected under both normal operation flows and unexpected user behaviors.